 speaker

 William Reuter

 Hi.
-This kind of follows on that last question, but you mentioned you expect ASP to be flat.
+This kind of follows on that last question, but you mentioned you expect AST to be flat.
 Are you seeing a trade down currently?
 Are you currently seeing ASP flat or are you seeing greater strength at lower price points?
-I know you had a turns and foster rollout last year, so that may be contributing to some greater success there.
-But any comments on MIX?
+I know you have turns in foster rollout last year, so that may be contributing to some greater success there.
+But any comments on mix?

 speaker

-Yeah, on MIX, we're generally seeing the higher price units do better than the lower priced units.
-That's a trend that has been around for a year or so.
-The gap is narrowed some, but we continue to see that MIX.
+Yeah, on mix, we're generally seeing the higher priced units do better than the lower priced units.
+That's a trend that has been around for a I would say the gap has narrowed some, but we continue to see that mix.
 We haven't seen any deterioration in the strength of the higher end.
-I think in general, what I think Voskres talked about, correct me if I'm not wrong, on a -for-like basis, we aren't expecting to see ASP increases as there's quite a bit of pricing put in the market over the last few years due to commodity increases.
-It feels like the commodity thing is behind us and price on a -for-like basis is stabilized.
+And I think in general, what I think Bhaskar is talking about, correct me if I'm wrong, on a like-for-like basis.
+We aren't expecting to see ASP increases as there's quite a bit of pricing put in the market over the last few years due to commodity increases.
+And it feels like the commodity thing is behind us and price on a like-for-like basis is stabilized.

+speaker